efe-codex/empire_bidder/HOWTOINSTALL.md

   ```

 - **Downloading as ZIP:**
-  If you're not comfortable with Git, you can download the code as a ZIP file.
-Click the green "Code" button on the repository's page, select "Download ZIP," and then extract the contents of the ZIP file to a folder on your computer.
+  If you're not comfortable with Git, you can download the latest version of the code from the Releases page.
+Just click on the latest release, download the ZIP file provided there, and extract the contents to a folder on your computer.

 ### 2. Install Python